Amithgowda0903/Model-Training-Object-Detection-/README.md

 ## 🔚 Conclusion Note

-While this detection + recognition pipeline worked, it wasn’t always reliable for **attire detection**.
-YOLO with bounding boxes struggled when clothes overlapped or looked similar.
-That’s why I upgraded the next version of the project to **instance segmentation**, which gives finer details of clothing outlines.

----

-## 🔚 Conclusion Note

 While this process (object detection with YOLOv8) worked well for **basic recognition** of ties, kurtis, and formal wear, it **failed to consistently perform** for my **attire detection task**.

 The main issue was that bounding boxes alone were **not enough** to clearly distinguish overlapping or partially visible clothing items (for example, **kurti with dupatta vs. formal dress**).
 The model often confused classes in cases where boundaries were not clear, lighting varied, or clothing overlapped.